-Custom Wood Countertops for Kitchens, Offices, Workshops & Garages, in 15 Different Species
+Custom Wood Countertops and Island Tops in 15 Different Gorgeous Species

 Butcher Block Co. countertops are available in the four most popular North American hardwoods - Rock Maple, American Cherry, Black Walnut and Red Oak - plus 11 other equally spectacular species: Ash, Beech, Birch, Brazilian Cherry, Hickory, Knotty Alder, Knotty Pine, Mahogany, Poplar, Spanish Cedar and White Oak.